 In this first post we will get a better understanding of what you should accomplish in writing your first draft, including identifying important elements and goals, as well as what isn't quite a important in this process.

 You will want to keep this post close by.
-It’s going to serve as a helpful reference of what you need to achieve productive writing, and we’ll use a variety of tools for your writer’s toolkit to do this.
+It's going to serve as a helpful reference of what you need to achieve productive writing, and we'll use a variety of tools for your writer's toolkit to improve your writing flow.

 Overwhelmed and don't know where to start building your skills?
 This is the post for you.
 This is where we will talk about how to identify your strengths and improve your weaknesses by learning some foundational skills that will enhance your productivity and keep you motivated and focused.

 Practice is important.
-But blind, untargetted practice can slow your progress.
-We will talk in this post about the importance of the practicing mindset and how to make the most of it.
+But blind, untargetted writing sessions can slow your progress.
+As Ernest Hemingway says—never mistake motion for action.
+We will talk in this post about the importance of the practicing mindset and how to make the most of it when trying to build your writing speed.
+We will also discuss free writing and how it may or may not work for you.

 The very first steps of planning your book can determine if you finish your story and find the enthusiasm to start your next draft.
 In this post I will reference James Scott Bell's “build a bridge” method, plus a few tips of my own.